-The test enables medical professionals to record an athlete’s normal neurological state, and “Then if the athletes sustains a concussion, we can repeat the test to compare it to his or her baseline,” said Gary S. Solomon, PhD, co-director of the Vanderbilt Sports Concussion Center.
+The test enables medical professionals to record an athlete’s normal neurological state, and “Then if the athlete sustains a concussion, we can repeat the test to compare it to his or her baseline,” said Gary S. Solomon, PhD, co-director of the Vanderbilt Sports Concussion Center.

 A concussion is a traumatic brain injury that changes the way the brain works.
-Concussions often are caused by a blow to the head, they but can also occur when the head and upper body are shaken violently.
+Concussions often are caused by a blow to the head, but they can also occur when the head and upper body are shaken violently.
 A concussion is not something you can see, and some athletes may not feel symptoms until hours or days after the injury.
 Most people with concussions recover quickly and fully, but some have symptoms for days, weeks or longer.